TheOdinProject/curriculum/ruby/level_2_ruby/classes.md

 * Why would you use `attr_accessor`?
 * What are two ways of getting an instance variable from an instance of a class?
 * Can a class call its own class methods?
+* What's the difference between when would you use a class variable and when you would use a constant?

 TODO: Break out into the Scope section instead.
 * How does inheritance work?